What Is Power Throttling In Windows 10? How To Enable It And Improve Battery Life?

 You can tick the boxes anytime to enable power throttling for that particular app.

-Using power throttling on regular basis can have its advantages.
+Using power throttling on a regular basis can have its advantages.
 Like, you might be able to improve Windows 10 battery and get extra minutes without slowing down your system.

 What are your views on Windows 10’s battery performance?
 Tell us in the comments.